reduxframework/docs/docs/guides/advanced/wpml-integration.md

 ## Step 1: Find your opt_name variable
 The `opt_name` variable is found in your Redux configuration file.
-An example can be found in `/sample/sample-config.php`, included in the Redux plugin.
+An example can be found in Redux's [`sample-config.php`](https://github.com/reduxframework/redux-framework/blob/master/sample/sample-config.php), included in the Redux plugin.

 This is the variable name saved in the *wp_options* table.
 In this example opt_name is: `my-theme-options`.